dfirdeferred/Adam-and-Eve/README.md

 The socket server by default will host on 0.0.0.0:9999 The flask api by default will host on 0.0.0.0:80  (normal port for http)

 Once the server is running, run adameve_agent.ps1 on the machine.
-You should see a message on the server informing you that the client has connected.
+The script will prompt for the ip address and the port of the Adam and Eve socket server.
+You should see a message on the server informing you when the client has connected.

-In a web browser, navigate to the ip address of the server and enjoy.
+In a web browser, navigate to the ip address of the flask server and enjoy.

 More functionality to come shortly.